sabsfilho/dev/docs/README.md

 I've been working in Rio de Janeiro, Brazil for more than 25 years in software development and team management in Brazilian IT, Banking and Fintech companies.
 I graduated in Mechanical Engineering, post-graduated in CS & System Project Management and I'm currently looking for the opportunity to work remotely in IT projects abroad.
-Available to start work right now on a full or part-time remote job at 4PM-6AM GMT.
+Available to start work right now on a full or part-time remote job at 4PM-6AM GMT, also flexible for any Time Zone Overlap.
 _I need employer sponsorship to work within the United States._

 ## Skills
 - C#, .NET
 - MS SQL Server & T-SQL, PostGRE & PL/pgSQL, MongoDB
-- JavaScript, jQuery, Node.js, Express, React, Mongoose, RESTful
+- JavaScript ES6, jQuery, Node.js, Express, React, Mongoose, RESTful
 - HTML5, CSS, SCSS, Sass, Jekyll
 - AWS, Azure
 - Project Management (Kanban :heavy_check_mark:, SCRUM, Waterfall)
+- Git, GitHub, Apache Subversion, TortoiseSVN

 _DORMANT Skills<sub> used to work with a long time ago</sub>_
 _- JAVA, C++, C_